Laptop with 3D folders coming from screen next to list of college app to-do's

 Sorting through all your colleges of interest can be daunting.
 Follow these tips to organize your college search and keep your sanity.

-Finding the right college for you is a big task, especially when you consider that there's more than one right college for you.
+Finding the right college for you is a big task, especially when you consider there's more than one right college for you.
 Maybe you’ve just started the college search process, or maybe you’ve started building a list of schools based on your needs and goals for the future.
 But how organized is it really?
 Is it just a list of names thrown in a document without any real rhyme or reason to it?
-While there’s nothing really wrong with that, having an organized method of keeping your list will help you better understand which colleges are right for you.
-By staying organized, you can be more thorough in your research of finding out what schools will provide you for resources, opportunities, and experiences.
+While there’s nothing wrong with that, having a more organized approach to keeping your list will help you better understand which colleges are right for you.
+By staying organized, you can be more thorough in your research and remember exactly what resources, opportunities, and experiences each school will provide you.
 So here’s some of the best advice I can give you for being organized in your college search.
 (And don’t forget to use a handy college search spreadsheet to keep track of it all!)

-• Tag and save emails: It also helps to tag any emails you sent with a college search tag and/or saved messages folder.
-You might even want to create a specific email account just for college stuff and keep all messages in there.
+• Tag and save emails: It helps to tag any emails you send with a college search tag and/or put them in a saved messages folder.
+You might even want to create a specific email account just for college stuff and keep all your messages in there.

 Create an organizational structure that works for you and stick to it throughout your college search.
 And whatever you do, make a habit of using it regularly.
 For example, after any campus visit, be sure to write down your first impression notes right away; then make a habit of either adding them to your physical college folder or transcribing them to your digital folder as soon as you get home.